Throwing Vines at the Wall: Structure Learning via Random Search: Experiments

 In \cref{tab:RMSE}, we show the root mean squared error (RMSE) on test data for mean regression.
 Similarly to the density estimation experiment, random search methods outperform the benchmarks in most cases, with performance improving with $M$.
-In this case however, \texttt{RS-E (500)} is the best method in four out of six datasets, with the RMSE of \texttt{RS-E (M)} being consistently lower than that of \texttt{RS-B (M)} for almost all $M$ and datasets.
+Again, \texttt{RS-E (500)} is the best method in five out of six datasets, with the RMSE of \texttt{RS-E (M)} being consistently lower than that of \texttt{RS-B (M)} for almost all $M$ and datasets.
 The exact same pattern is observed for median regression when evaluated via mean absolute error (MAE); see \cref{sec:additional_experiments} for details.
 This suggests that ensembling via the MCS is particularly beneficial in regression-type problems, where the model selection is not directly optimized for the evaluation metric.

-\subsection{Probabilistic forecasting}
+\subsection{Probabilistic Forecasting}

 In this experiment, we compare the same methods as in the regression experiment.
 However, we evaluate the quality of the full predictive distribution via the continuous ranked probability score (CRPS) \citep{gneiting2014probabilistic}, a popular proper scoring rule for probabilistic forecasting.
-Specifically, we use the fact that the methods from the previous experiment yield quantiles at all levels, and compute the CRPS via

-with $\rho_\tau(u) = u(\tau - \ind\{u < 0\})$ the check function.
-Results are shown in \cref{tab:CRPS}.
-Outperformance of our random search methods over the benchmarks is even more pronounced in this experiment, and ensembles via the MCS are again particularly effective.
+Specifically, we use the fact that the methods from the previous experiment yield quantiles at all levels, and compute the $\text{CRPS}(F, y) = 2 \int_0^1 \rho_{\tau}(y - F^{-1}(\tau)) d\tau$, with $\rho_\tau(u) = u(\tau - \ind\{u < 0\})$ the check function.
+In \cref{tab:CRPS}, we see that outperformance of our random search methods over the benchmarks is even stronger in this experiment, and ensembles via the MCS are particularly effective.